St. Marks Light: Automation and deactivation

 The lighthouse was automated by the United States Coast Guard in 1960, and in 2000 the Coast Guard spent $150,000 in 2000 to stabilize the lighthouse.
 In 2000 or 2001 the lighthouse's fourth-order Fresnel lens was deactivated and a modern solar-powered beacon was placed outside the lantern room.
 The historic Fresnel lens remained in place in the tower for over a decade.
 In July 2005, Hurricane Dennis broke a window of the lantern, flooding the inside of the tower.

-In October 2013 the Coast Guard deactivated transferred ownership of the lighthouse to the United States Fish and Wildlife Service, which operates the St. Marks National Wildlife Refuge.
+In October 2013 the Coast Guard transferred ownership of the lighthouse to the United States Fish and Wildlife Service, which operates the St. Marks National Wildlife Refuge.
 The lighthouse was deactivated in 2016 and the Coast Guard's solar beacon was removed.
 Financial grants from the Florida Department of State and Duke Energy in 2016, plus crowdfunded donations, were put towards repairs and restoration.
 On October 31, 2019, a replica of the original fourth-order Fresnel lens was lit in the tower.
 The light is now maintained as a private aid to navigation and is lit seasonally.

+In popular culture

+The St. Marks Light and the St. Marks National Wildlife Refuge are the settings of Jeff VanderMeer's 2014 horror novel Annihilation and the 2018 horror film of the same name based on the novel.
+Some exterior shooting was done of the actual lighthouse and the national wildlife refuge for the film, but ultimately the film was not shot there.